On view

 Photo by Jerry L. Thompson

-Day Game, one in a series of similar works by David Stoltz, slithers, loops, and rises from the ground, its form suggesting an animated quality, as if the steel were electrified by a charge of dynamic energy.
-Its calligraphic qualities reflect Stoltz’s training as a graphic artist.
-Stoltz worked in Bennington, Vermont, where a younger generation of sculptors had gravitated in the late 1960s and early 1970s.
-During this period Stoltz produced large steel sculptures, three of which are in Storm King’s collection: Day GameRiver Run, 1972, and the more ponderous Owo, 1972, which is composed of large rolled and bent steel plates.
-Day Game was loosely inspired by Anthony Caro’s curvilinear works, such as Reel, 1964, which is also at Storm King.
+Day Game, one in a series of similar works by David Stoltz, slithers, loops, and jolts from the ground along its long, narrow path through the woods.
+The sculpture’s calligraphic form reflects Stoltz’s training as a graphic artist while at the same time suggesting an animated quality, as if the steel were electrified by a charge of energy.
+Stoltz worked in Bennington, Vermont, where a younger generation of sculptors, including Kenneth Noland and Patricia Johanson, had gravitated in the late 1960s and early 1970s.
+During this period Stoltz produced large steel sculptures, three of which, all dating to 1972, are now in Storm King’s collection: Day Game, River Run, and the more ponderous Owo, which is composed of large rolled and bent steel plates.
+Day Game was loosely inspired by Anthony Caro’s curvilinear works, which share a sense of horizontality and undulation.

 Location